New Orleans: Tallest buildings

-For much of its history, New Orleans' skyline displayed only low- and mid-rise structures.
+For much of its history, New Orleans's skyline displayed only low- and mid-rise structures.
 The soft soils are susceptible to subsidence, and there was doubt about the feasibility of constructing high rises.
 Developments in engineering throughout the 20th century eventually made it possible to build sturdy foundations in the foundations that underlie the structures.
 In the 1960s, the World Trade Center New Orleans and Plaza Tower demonstrated skyscrapers' viability.
 One Shell Square became the city's tallest building in 1972.
-The oil boom of the 1970s and early 1980s redefined New Orleans' skyline with the development of the Poydras Street corridor.
+The oil boom of the 1970s and early 1980s redefined New Orleans's skyline with the development of the Poydras Street corridor.
 Most are clustered along Canal Street and Poydras Street in the Central Business District.

 Climate

-The climate of New Orleans is humid subtropical (Köppen: Cfa), with short, generally mild winters and hot, humid summers; in the 1991-2020 climate normals the USDA hardiness zone is 9b, with the coldest temperature in most years being about 27.6 °F. The monthly daily average temperature ranges from 54.3 °F in January to 84 °F in August.
-Officially, as measured at New Orleans International Airport, temperature records range from 11 to 105 F on December 23, 1989, and August 22, 1980, respectively; Audubon Park has recorded temperatures ranging from 6 °F on February 13, 1899, up to 104 °F on June 24, 2009.
+The climate of New Orleans is humid subtropical (Köppen: Cfa), with short, generally mild winters and hot, humid summers; in the 1991–2020 climate normals the USDA hardiness zone is 9b, with the coldest temperature in most years being about 27.6 °F. The monthly daily average temperature ranges from 54.3 °F in January to 84 °F in August.
+Officially, as measured at New Orleans International Airport, temperature records range from 11 to 105 F on December 23, 1989, and August 27, 2023, respectively; Audubon Park has recorded temperatures ranging from 6 °F on February 13, 1899, up to 104 °F on June 24, 2009, and August 28, 2023.
 Dewpoints in the summer months (June–August) are relatively high, ranging from 21.7 to 23.0 C.

 The average precipitation is 62.5 in annually; the summer months are the wettest, while October is the driest month.
 Precipitation in winter usually accompanies the passing of a cold front.
-There are a median of over 80 days of 90 °F+ highs, 9 days per winter where the high does not exceed 50 °F, and less than 8 nights with freezing lows annually, although it is not uncommon for entire winter seasons to pass with no freezing temperatures at all, such as the 2003-04 winter, the 2012-13 winter, the 2015-16 winter and the consecutive winters of 2018-19 and 2019-20.
-It is rare for the temperature to reach 20 or 100 °F, with the last occurrence of each being January 17, 2018, and June 26, 2016, respectively.
+There are a median of over 80 days of 90 °F+ highs, 9 days per winter where the high does not exceed 50 °F, and less than 8 nights with freezing lows annually, although it is not uncommon for entire winter seasons to pass with no freezing temperatures at all, such as the 2003–04 winter, the 2012–13 winter, the 2015–16 winter and the consecutive winters of 2018–19 and 2019–20.
+It is rare for the temperature to reach 20 or 100 °F, with the last occurrence of each being January 17, 2018, and August 27, 2023, respectively.